MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Tools

-Should you choose to setup the architecture programmatically using a command line interface and the samples from this document, you are going to need to install [Azure CLI](https://docs.microsoft.com/cli/azure/install-az-cli2), a cross-platform command-line tool providing a great experience for managing Azure resources.
-The CLI is designed to make scripting easy, query data, support long-running operations, and more.
+Should you choose to setup the architecture programmatically using a command line interface and the samples from this document, you are going to need to install either [Azure CLI](https://docs.microsoft.com/cli/azure/install-az-cli2), a cross-platform command-line tool providing a great experience for managing Azure resources, or [Azure PowerShell](https://docs.microsoft.com/powershell/azure/azurerm/install-azurerm-ps).
+They are both designed to make scripting easy, query data, support long-running operations, and more.

 ## 1. Deploy a Virtual Machine on a Managed Disk